 In another area, a huge, multi-level train display delights both children and adults.
-The train theme changes every year, but featured models are always built with natural materials.
-There us a separate entrance for the train room, and lines are often long.
+The train theme changes every year but featured models are always built with natural materials.
+There is a separate entrance for the train room, and lines are often long.
 The crowds should be more manageable on Christmas day.

 After you check out the holiday displays, spend time wandering through the rest of the garden.
 We especially love the jungle-like views from the catwalk inside the conservatory.